Change Career After Stroke

-What I quickly realized and hopefully the people that are listening here will quickly realize is that when you invest money in somebody doing your book work, it keeps you off of the book work and therefore allows you to grow your business allows you to work on the business, not in the business.
+What I quickly realized and hopefully the people that are listening here will quickly realize is that when you invest money in somebody doing your bookwork, it keeps you off of the bookwork and therefore allows you to grow your business allows you to work on the business, not in the business.
 So you’re what are the what are the new tools that are available for people these days to help them in growing the business you mentioned?
-The VA, let’s start with that, which is a virtual assistant?
+The VA, let’s start with that, which is a virtual assistant.

 Yeah.
 The first thing I was going to say and a virtual assistant and, I’ll just, I’ll tell you what it is.
-And then I’ll give you a context which might be relevant to your audience.
+And then I’ll give you a context that might be relevant to your audience.
 So VA is a virtual assistant.
 And effectively back in the old days, you know, You had a secretary, if you’re a business person, you had a secretary, they opened the mail, they sorted it all through, and then basically, you just did what you had to do, but they did all the rest of it.
-And with technology that was meant to sort of remove all of that, if anything, it’s actually gone the other way that you bombarded by stuff now.
+And with technology that was meant to sort of remove all of that, if anything, it’s actually gone the other way that you are bombarded by stuff now.

 And the example that I’ll give you is my builder.
 So I’ve just bought a new house.
 And it’s, fantastic.
 But I just saw him doing a lot of stuff in his work that I thought you don’t need to do that you don’t need to order that container and going and fill the form and, you know, he’s so frustrated by that.
 I’m like, just I’ll just pick up Facebook Messenger and just say, can you order this from that and like go, and then bang that gets done by my they overseas.

 But then he’s also got a child who’s very ill.
-So at nine months old, he contracted a virus and now can effectively unable to use use his eyes.
+So at nine months old, he contracted a virus and now can effectively unable to use his eyes.
 So he’s in a wheelchair, he’s completely dependent upon his parents.
-And so he’s dead trying to do the building business, his wife to helping him with the book work and effective, they’ve got a full time job, which is their son, and they’ve got another son so they are really tight for time, and I’m like you know, you can just take so much of that and give it to a virtual assistant that might cost you between eight to $10 an hour.
+And so he’s dead trying to do the building business, his wife to helping him with the book work and effective, they’ve got a full-time job, which is their son, and they’ve got another son so they are really tight for time, and I’m like you know, you can just take so much of that and give it to a virtual assistant that might cost you between eight to $10 an hour.

 And I’ll give you some links post this, because we’ve, I used to have a company are solid, but now we use some great partners.
 So I can certainly refer your group to them.
 But I think it’s huge and not even familiar with, you know, organizing on my specialist, all of that stuff.
 It’s just so much easier with someone else doing that for me.

 So that’s that.
-And then the other thing is that technology, I think you just need to have the right technology stack to make it real and there’s some brilliant technology out there these days that it’s, it’s free, it doesn’t cost you much at all that you can be anywhere in the world and you can get your your team your virtual team to do things for you.
-So if I was going to give your audience one gift, it would be that gift, get a VA set up the right technology, and it would make life a lot better both in business and also personal.
+And then the other thing is that technology, I think you just need to have the right technology stack to make it real and there’s some brilliant technology out there these days that it’s, it’s free, it doesn’t cost you much at all that you can be anywhere in the world and you can get your team your virtual team to do things for you.
+So if I was going to give your audience one gift, it would be that gift, get a VA set up the right technology, and it would make life a lot better both in business and also personally.

 So it’s extremely efficient in the way that we utilize this time.
-And imagine me now trying to get an interview with a world leading neuroscientist from California, it would have been impossible in the past A. for me to just manage that process with their particular VA or whoever I would have had to call overseas, I had to make an appoint book of flight pay thousands of thousands of dollars to potentially not get $1 value return in all of the effort that was made to do that.
+And imagine me now trying to get an interview with a world-leading neuroscientist from California, it would have been impossible in the past A. for me to just manage that process with their particular VA or whoever I would have had to call overseas, I had to make an appoint book of flight pay thousands of thousands of dollars to potentially not get $1 value return in all of the effort that was made to do that.